JarrodCameron/fuzz/final/writeup.md

 # How The Fuzzer Works

+1. Detect the input file type (it should be csv, xml, json, or plain text).
+2. The fuzzer is split into four components (one for each file type).
+Invoke the part of the fuzzer responsible for fuzzing the given file type.
+3. The fuzzer will mutate the given input
+4. Feed the mutated input into the target binary
+5. If the target did not crash because of a SIGSEGV signal, then continue from step 3.
+6. Store the payload in the corrent working directory in a file called `bad.txt`
+7. Prevent memory leaks by freeing all used memory and temporary files

 # What kind of bugs the fuzzer can find

+The fuzzer is split into four different components, one for each file type and is optimised to look for particular bugs depending on the four file types.

+## CSV

+TODO

+## Json

+TODO

+## XML

+- Buffer overflow in the tag names
+- Buffer overflow in the tag properties
+- Buffer overflow in the data between two tags
+- Format strings in tag names
+- Format strings in tag properties
+- Integer overflow/underflow in tag properties
+- Integer overflow/underflow in data between two tags
+- Memory corruption from non-printable characters
+- General errors from mishandling tags that are in the wrong order

+## Plain Text

+TODO

 # Possible Improvements

+- __Multi-threading__: This would provide a large performance boost.
+Currently the fuzzer only uses a single cpu while most other cpu's are idle.
+Only a few data structures would need to be shared which would result in little synchronization overhead.
+- __Chaining fuzzing stratagies__: Most fuzzing stratagies within the fuzzer test for a single bug at a time.
+A possible improvement would be testing a few possible bug classes together, for example:
+  - Buffer overflow in one field and integer overflow in another
+  - Buffer overflow in two seperate fields
+- __Modifying control data__: This fuzzer excels at mutating data inside certain parts of the payload, since the libraries used to parse and modify the data structures provide a simple to use API.
+However, only a few stratagies focus on fuzzing control data (e.g. `<` and `>` for XML, `{` and `}` for Json).
+One possible improvement is to mutate pairs of control characters in the input, for example: `<` and `>` characters for a XML tag.

 # Bonus Marks